itaifish/sfarts/README.md

    To move a unit, select it, and move your mouse to its desired destination.
 If your unit has enough energy remaining to reach it, the projected route will appear, and you just need to click the destination to move.
-Again, it is important to remember that this is just a preview of the actions that take place when the turn ends, combat and movement do not actually resolve until both players end their turn.
+Again, it is important to remember that this is just a preview of the actions that take place when the turn ends, combat and movement does not actually resolve until both players end their turn.

   ## Reset Moves

    If you change your mind, or make a move by mistake, you may click "Reset Moves" at the top of the screen.
-This returns the game to how it appeared at the beggining of the turn and you may issue your orders again.
+This returns the game to how it appeared at the beginning of the turn and you may issue your orders again.

   ## End Turn